EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### How will I use my weekly retrospectives to guide my job search?

-During the job searching modules, you will consider a different set of questions and issues in your weekly retrospectives.
+During the job searching modules you will consider a different set of questions and issues in your weekly retrospectives.

 [![Watch the video](https://img.youtube.com/vi/fPWFokwNBPo/0.jpg)](https://www.youtube.com/watch?v=fPWFokwNBPo)